-We can’t go over these in details here, but most of the terms take you to other posts where we explain in more depth what each term means, if you’re a bit new to diamonds, we encourage you to go over these to have a better understanding of diamonds.
+We can’t go over these in details here, but most of the terms take you to other posts where we explain in more depth what each term means, if you’re a bit new to diamonds, we encourage you to go over these articles to have a better understanding of diamonds.

 When GIA assesses a diamond, they give it a grade in most of the above-mentioned characteristics, so in Cut for example, you have a complete Cut Grade Chart that contains 5 grades: Excellent, Very Good, Good, Fair, and Poor.

-Now for the term “Triple Excellent”, you need to know that some diamond sales people came up with this convention, when a diamond have 3 Excellent grades on Cut, Polish, and Symmetry.
+Now for the term “Triple Excellent”, you need to know that some diamond salespeople came up with this convention when a diamond has 3 Excellent grades on Cut, Polish, and Symmetry.

-Yes it’s that simple, if a diamond has all Excellent on these three, diamond sellers will brand it as “Triple Excellent” and charge higher prices for such diamonds.
+Yes it’s that simple, if a diamond has all Excellent on these three, diamond sellers will brand it as “Triple Excellent diamond” and charge higher prices for such diamonds.

 To judge the truthfulness of this, we need to understand which are the most important characteristics of diamonds, in another article, we’ve clearly stated that Cut is the most important one, and this means that “part” of the Triple Excellent thing is true.

 Now where do Polish & Symmetry come in order of importance in a diamond to make sure it sparkles well?

-We can’t be 100% sure because of other factors in the formula, but definitely they are not in the 2nd & 3rd place in order of importance!
+We can’t be 100% sure because of other factors in the formula, but definitely they are not in the 2nd & 3rd place in the order of importance!